network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 or a network access provider like an ISP) to host Responsiveness Test Server instances on their network so customers can determine what to expect about the quality of their connection to the service offered by that provider.
-However, when a user performs an Responsiveness Test and determines that they are suffering from poor responsiveness during the connection to that service, the logical next questions might be,
+However, when a user performs a Responsiveness Test and determines that they are suffering from poor responsiveness during the connection to that service, the logical next questions might be,